 />

-Using Asset Sources for offering a video in different encodings
+Use Asset Sources to offer a video in different encodings

 In this example, the video is encoded for in MP4, WebM, and HTTP Live Streaming (HLS).
 A thumbnail is also available.